StephenSwat/Compiler-Construction-Starter-Kit/README.md

 # Compiler Construction starter kit

-A set of tests and miscellanious useful files for the Compiler Construction course at the University of Amsterdam.
+A set of tests and miscellaneous useful files for the Compiler Construction course at the University of Amsterdam.

 ## Test suite